F0903/dr-downloader/README.md

 # dr-downloader
-A downloader that downloads media from DR (Denmarks Radio) in parallel, and converts them to convienient MP4 files.
+A downloader that downloads media from DR (Denmarks Radio) in parallel, and converts them to convenient MP4 files.
 To use, simply paste in an episode or season url from DRTV.

 Note: